 St. Andrew welcomes everyone to worship this week!
 Worship is also streamed on Facebook and YouTube.

-Welcome to Worship at St. Andrew on the Third Sunday in Lent! – We are thankful you are here, and we offer a special welcome to all visitors and guests who are here for the first time!
-A nursery is available through the door to the left of the worship space and across the social hall (look for a purple room).
-Little Church – Big Faith, a Bible lesson and activity for children up to sixth grade, will take place after the prayer of the day.
-There are also worship “toolkits” to help children engage with worship and “busy bags” for younger children available in the bookcase at the back of the sanctuary.
+Welcome to Worship at St. Andrew – We are so glad you are here, and we offer a special welcome to all visitors and guests who are here for the first time!
+Worship attendees are invited to make a name tag at the back of the worship space.
+Little Church – Big Faith, a Bible lesson and activity for children, will take place after the prayer of the day.
+There are worship “toolkits” to help children engage with worship and “busy bags” for younger children available in the bookcase at the back of the sanctuary.
 Please feel free to take one to use with/for your children.
+All are invited to gather for coffee, other drinks, food, and conversation in the social hall after worship.

-Produce Distribution, First and Third Tuesday Each Month, March 3rd and 17th from 5:30-6:30 p.m. – St. Andrew partners with Greater Pittsburgh Community Food Bank to serve as a distribution site for fresh produce on the first and third Tuesday of every month.
-We invite people of the congregation to help with the distribution from 5:30 p.m. – 6:30 p.m. and/or to help with unloading and setup during the day between 10:00 a.m. and 1:00 p.m.
+Produce Distribution, First and Third Tuesday Each Month, June 2nd and 16th from 5:30 to 6:30 p.m. – St. Andrew partners with Greater Pittsburgh Community Food Bank to serve as a distribution site for fresh produce on the first and third Tuesday of every month.
+We invite people of the congregation to help with the distribution from 5:30 p.m. to 6:30 p.m. and/or to help with unloading and setup during the day between 10:00 a.m. and 1:00 p.m.

 Invitation to Prayer Team – St. Andrew maintains a list of weekly prayer concerns sent by email to members of the congregation who have opted in.
 Our prayer team’s email is prayerteam@standrewpittsburgh.org.
 We will keep names on the list for a maximum of four weeks unless otherwise requested.
 Thank you for your ministry of prayer!